dotnet/AspNetCore.Docs/aspnetcore/blazor/tooling.md

 ## Trust a development certificate

-There's no centralized way of trusting a certificate on Linux.
+There's no centralized way to trust a certificate on Linux.
 Typically, one of the following approaches is adopted:

 * Exclude the app's URL in browser's exclude list.
 * Trust all self-signed certificates for `localhost`.